 I’m not going to dive deep into the tech specs here – there are tons of online resources for that.
 Instead, I am sharing my experience with what I consider to be my default lens.
 My primary subjects are landscapes and scenery, for which this lens could not deliver better results.
 I am able to capture incredible detail from very wide fields of view to fairly narrow.

 The large 2.8 aperture makes it excel in low light (even astrophotography!), and stopping down to f/8 – f/10 delivers crisp images from foreground to background.
-The wide aperture also makes this a decent portrait lens as well.
-While it may not give blur so strong that only eyeballs are in focus (eh, why?), it does provide that artistic look that look infinitely better than a phone snapshot.
-Check out my sample images below, all shot with this lens, including some of my all time favorites.
+The wide-ish aperture also makes this a decent portrait lens as well in a pinch.
+While it may not give the best bokeh, it does provide that 3D artistic look that is infinitely better than a phone snapshot.
+When looking through my portfolio you’ll see many images shot with this lens, including some of my all time favorites.

 When this was my only full frame lens (#1 baby!)
 I had almost zero complaints…only that I wished it would go just a bit wider and maybe a little longer.
-However, after owning it for a while my only (minor) gripe is that filters are a bit expensive with the 82mm front element.
+However, after owning it for a while my only (minor) gripe is that filters are a bit expensive and not compatible with my other lenses thanks to the 82mm front element.

 There is hardly any subject though that cannot be captured with just this lens alone.
 If I could only have one forever, this would be it hands down.